-Yet, more than 100 years ago, visionaries established a symphony orchestra and a museum - later, the Dallas Museum of Art - whose collections grew to encompass more than 5,000 years of world culture.
+Yet, more than one hundred years ago, visionaries established a symphony orchestra and a museum - later, the Dallas Museum of Art - whose collections grew to encompass more than five thousand years of world culture.
 Today, that orchestra, the Dallas Symphony Orchestra, figures as one of the country's leading musical organizations and performs in the beautiful, acoustically distinguished Eugene McDermott Concert Hall at the Meyerson Symphony Center.
-Its acclaimed new music director Fabio Luisi - who conducts the orchestra this spring - is the subject of this magazine's feature on the arts, alongside the Nasher Sculpture Center and TITAS Presents.
+Its acclaimed new music director Fabio Luisi - who leads the orchestra throughout the 2019-2020 season - is the subject of this magazine's feature on the arts, alongside the Nasher Sculpture Center and TITAS/DANCE UNBOUND.

-WHEN FABIO LUISI, the newly designated music director of the Dallas Symphony Orchestra (DSO), steps onto the podium at Meyerson Symphony Center in April, the program will give a sure sense of the dynamic direction the conductor plans for the 118-year-old musical institution.
-The concert features a repertoire masterwork: Beethoven's Seventh Symphony, alongside the intensely moving Poem by William Grant Still, often described as the dean of African American composers, and the Concerto for Seven Winds, Timpani, Percussion and Strings, a virtuoso showpiece by Swiss-born composer Frank Martin.
+WHEN FABIO LUISI stepped onto the podium at the Meyerson Symphony Center last April, the program, the first he led since being named music director of the Dallas Symphony Orchestra (DSO), gave a sure sense of the dynamic direction the conductor planned for the 118-year-old musical institution.
+The concert featured a repertoire masterwork: Beethoven's Seventh Symphony, alongside the intensely moving Poem by William Grant Still, often described as the dean of African American composers, and the Concerto for Seven Winds, Timpani, Percussion and Strings, a virtuoso showpiece by Swiss-born composer Frank Martin.

 "William Grant Still is among those composers who developed a personal language, had something to say, and deserves to be heard."